Eragon67360/burda_uikit_test/ACCESSIBILITY.md

 - [ ] Add aria-labels where necessary
 - [ ] Implement proper ARIA roles
+- [ ] Avoid duplicating roles (e.g., if a button contains an image, ensure the image does not have a separate role or aria-label; use `aria-hidden="true"` for decorative images within interactive elements)
 - [ ] Set aria-expanded states for expandable content
 - [ ] Add aria-controls for related elements
 - [ ] Use aria-live for dynamic content